-The VibWire-108-modbus has the calibration factors for the sensors installed via the terminal port.
+The VibWire-108-Modbus has the calibration factors for the sensors installed via the terminal port.
 See page 22 for details.
-The same procedure for assigning calibration factors is used throughout the VibWire-108 range.
+The same procedure for assigning calibration factors is used

 The number and type of sensor inputs to scan is assigned from the keyboard using the menu system.
-See page 26 for more details.
+See page 26 for more